ACM SIGCOMM 2023 Call for Artifacts

 To maintain the anonymity of artifact evaluators, the authors of artifacts should not embed any analytics or other tracking in the websites for their artifacts for the duration of the artifact-evaluation period.
-If you cannot control this, do not access this data.
 This is important to maintain the confidentiality of the evaluators.
 In cases where tracing is unavoidable, authors should notify the AEC chairs in advance so that AEC members can take adequate safeguards.

 A complete artifact package must contain:

 - the accepted version of your SIGCOMM paper,

 - a "README" or documentation that describes how the submitted artifact can be exercised.

 For the submitted artifact, we recommend the authors to consider (one, or multiple, but not limited to) the following methods to package their artifacts:

 - Source code: If your artifact has few dependencies and can be installed easily on several operating systems, you may submit source code and build scripts.
 However, if your artifact has a long list of dependencies, please use one of the other formats below.